-Partially structured recruitment (PSR): An NPC-recognized primary recruitment style for a campus.
+Partially structured recruitment (PSR): An NPC-approved primary recruitment style for a College Panhellenic.

-Preferential bidding: A mutual selection process for chapters and potential new members.
+Preferential bidding: A mutual selection process for chapters and PNMs.

 Primary recruitment: A period of time during the academic year when events are held by each sorority for the purpose of selecting new members.
 The primary recruitment period is organized and implemented by the College Panhellenic.
-Should the College Panhellenic not host a primary recruitment, then primary recruitment will default to the earliest opportunity a student is permitted to join.
+Should the College Panhellenic not host FSR or PSR, then primary recruitment will default to the earliest opportunity a student is permitted to join.
 NPC endorses primary recruitment held in the fall academic term.
-NPC also advocates women be able to join a sorority during their first academic term on campus.
+NPC also advocates that women be able to join a sorority during their first academic term on campus.

-Quota: The number of potential new members to which each chapter can offer bids during primary recruitment.
+Quota: The number of PNMs to which each chapter can offer bids during primary recruitment.
 This is determined with a formula involving the number of chapters and the number of women participating in bid matching.

 Quota addition: A woman who was not matched during initial bid matching, but is added to a chapter's bid list after bid matching.
-A potential new member is only eligible to be a quota addition if she listed all available options on her MRABA.
+A PNM is only eligible to be a quota addition if she listed all available options on her MRABA.